adrianwedd/space-weather/PROMPT.md

 In this template, `x.x.x` should be replaced with the appropriate incremental version number.
 The commit and tag messages are designed to be verbose, detailing not just what changes were made but also why they were necessary, thereby providing a complete narrative of the iteration.

 ---

+## Important Notes for Next Iteration
+- Comments, docstrings, TODOs, etc., should be manually expanded, not programmatically.  # Updated TODO: Please elaborate on the implementation details.
+- Git commands should be specific to the version and ready for execution, displayed in a code block.